 The Mom’s Personality Makes A Difference

-> The mother cat’s personality also makes a difference.
+The mother cat’s personality also makes a difference.
+Kittens learn behaviors from their mothers.
 If she shows fear around people, such as hiding under the couch when the doorbell rings, then her kittens are likely to pick up on those cues and learn fear themselves.
 That’s why the next point is so important.

-> Socialize The Kitten With People From A Young Age
+Socialize The Kitten With People From A Young Age

 Veterinarian Dr. Yin explains in her blog that handling a kitten as little as five minutes a day, from birth to 45 days old, can make a big difference in how social the kitten is with people.

 You should also make sure your kitten gets a lot of different experiences, such as meeting and being handled by different people rather than just you, hearing the doorbell and getting a treat, etc. If they learn to associate new people with good things, they’ll be much more likely to be social as an adult.

 It’s impossible to guarantee that any kitten will end up being an outgoing, people-loving adult cat.
 But by following these tips, your chances of raising an outgoing, social kitten are much higher.

 If it’s absolutely imperative to you that your cat is outgoing, consider adopting a grown cat from a local shelter.
 You can visit the cats and check out their personalities to find one who’s the perfect fit for you.